lzachmann/models-for-missing-data/docs/website/content/docs/guide/analysis-inputs/sampling-design.md

             │   └── <analysis file>.yml
             └── _network-level-attributes.yml

-where `.` is the root directory.
+The directory structure, as shown, is relative to the root of the project on your file system.
 The contents of `<analysis file>.yml` are described in the [model metadata]({{< ref "/docs/guide/analysis-inputs/model-metadata.md" >}}) section.
 To take a real-world example from an analysis of richness data at Little Bighorn Battlefield National Monument (LIBI) Rocky Mountain Network (ROMN), this might look like

     .
     └── config/